 In order to ensure objectivity, fairness and transparency when appointing and removing senior management, nominating candidates for director and executive officer and resolving remuneration, etc. for directors, the Company has established the voluntary Nominating and Remuneration Committee, which is chaired by the head independent outside director, and the majority of the members of the committee are independent outside directors.
 In appointing executives and determining remuneration for directors, the Nominating and Remuneration Committee deliberates prior to the decision of the board of directors.
-The board of directors works to grant objectiveness, fairness and transparency by giving sufficient respect to the opinions (including succession plans and the perspective of diversity and skills) of the Nominating and Remuneration Committee.
-The Nominating and Remuneration Committee is described in the section titled [Voluntary committees].
+The board of directors, fairness and transparency by giving sufficient respect to the opinions (including succession plans and the perspective of diversity and skills) of the Nominating and Remuneration Committees].

 [Principle 4-11.
-Prerequisite for securing viability of the board of directors]
+Prerequisite for securing viability of the board of directors] Supplementary Principle 4-11-1

 There are twelve incumbent directors, of whom seven are independent outside directors.
-Four of independent outside directors have management experience at other companies.
+Three of independent outside directors have management experience at other companies.